Business Tax Information On Your Personal Tax Return

 How this business tax information gets into your personal return depends on the type of business you own.

-- If your business is a sole proprietorship or a single-member LLC, you report your business income on a Schedule C.
+- If your business is a sole proprietorship or a single-member LLC, you report your business income on a Schedule C of your 1040.

-- If your business is a partnership or a multiple-member LLC, you report your business income on a Schedule K-1 (Form 1065).
+- If your business is a partnership or a multiple-member LLC, you report your business income on a Schedule K-1 (Form 1065) of your 1040.

-- If your business is an S corporation, you report your business income on a different type of Schedule K-1 (Form 1120S).
+- If your business is an S corporation, you report your business income on a different type of Schedule K-1 (Form 1120-S) of your 1040.

 - If your business is a C corporation, you report dividend income on your personal tax return.
 If you work in the corporation, you are considered an employee and this income is taxed as employment income.

-Enter the information on Net Income or Loss, as calculated on your Schedule C on Line 12 (Business Income or Loss).
-This total is entered on your personal 1040 on Line 12.
+Enter the information on Net Income or Loss, as calculated on your Schedule C on Line 12 (Business Income or Loss) of your personal 1040.
 The net profit or loss of your business is used along with any other income you might have to calculate your adjusted gross income and your personal taxes.

 Filing Taxes as a Partner or LLC Member

-If you are filing business taxes as a partner in a partnership or member of a multiple-member LLC (which is taxed as a partnership), you will use Schedule K-1 (Form 1065) to determine the net income of your business.
+If you are filing business taxes as a partner in a partnership or member of a multiple-member LLC (which is taxed as a partnership), you receive a Schedule K-1 (Form 1065) from your partnership.
 Schedule K-1 (Form 1065) reports all income from the partnership, including dividends, distributions, interest, royalties, and capital gains.
+Your Schedule K-1 reflects your income from your portion of the profits (or losses) of the partnership.

 Schedule K-1 information is obtained from the partnership tax return ( Form 1065) which was previously completed and filed separately with the IRS.
 The totals on Form 1065 are divided among the partners based on their share of the partnership, as detailed in the partnership agreement or operating agreement (for an LLC).
 No taxes are paid on Form 1065; it is only an information return.